 Lines that are "permanently" installed should also be tinned to prevent possible corrosion of the copper.

 What should also be mentioned: The board is extremely flexible, and some possible applications only become apparent during use.
 Measure only one driver?
 Click-cable-pull-measure-plug-click-ready ...

 But now to important part: How do the Wagos beat compared to soldered components?

 To find out, I first 6 resistors á 0,15Ohm first in the terminal board in series and then soldered the same resistors and measured both variants.

 With quite a surprising result:

 The soldered variant has higher contact resistances than the Wago variant (0,002Ohm distributed over 5 connections).

 To make sure that no solder joint was faulty, I still measured these individually:

-It is definitely to be assumed that the switch created on the "wagon clipboard" will coincide with the soldered person.
-In the development of Direct-HA Edition the switchboard came into action for the first time and did exactly what it should do.
+It can definitely be assumed that the turnout created on the "Wago clipboard" will be congruent with the soldered one.
+In developing the Direct-HA Edition the switchboard came into action for the first time and did exactly what it should do.
 The measurements of the soldered points were identical to those of the terminal board.
 Also came to me the idea to build series in some of my points Wagos, eg. for the voltage divider of the tweeter, in order to carry out modifications easily and quickly at any time.